-In a panel at the Institute for Critical Infrastructure Technology (ICIT) Forum on June 7 in Washington, D.C., Hermus added that relieving the technical debt starts with acknowledging that the problem has to be addressed and resources have to be applied to it.
+In a panel at the Institute for Critical Infrastructure Technology Forum on June 7 in Washington, D.C., Hermus added that relieving the technical debt starts with acknowledging the problem has to be addressed and resources have to be applied to it.
 For DHS, that means focusing on architecture and software-defined infrastructure with flexibility that will strengthen security and adapt to new processes and needs.

 Though some argue security controls add friction to usability, Hermus believes modernizing technologies will actually improve security and its role as an enabler for mission operators and end users, rather than a burden.

 “That allows us to focus more resources on the capabilities that the IT, the technology, delivers in the hands of the end users,” he said.
-“I think we have to maintain that focus on the value, not just the risk,” he added, like modern technology’s ability to combat advanced cyber threats and attacks.
+“I think we have to maintain that focus on the value, not just the risk,” he added, like modern technology’s ability to combat advanced cyberattacks and threats.